MalasadaTech/masq-monitor/README.md

 Example:

 To monitor for USAA masquerades:
-Method 1: Monitoring for scan tasks that have "USAA" in the page.title.
+<br>Method 1: Monitoring for scan tasks that have "USAA" in the page.title.
-Method 2: Monitoring for scan tasks that have "usaa" in the domain.
+<br>Method 2: Monitoring for scan tasks that have "usaa" in the domain.
-Method 3: Monitoring for scan tasks that use the official USAA favicon hash (or anyother official USAA hashes).
+<br>Method 3: Monitoring for scan tasks that use the official USAA favicon hash (or anyother official USAA hashes).

 The monitoring TTPs will need to be periodically updated as needed.